(ATTN: UPDATES with latest info throughout)

 Fire authorities also rescued 88 people from flooded streams in Gyeonggi and other areas, the government also said.

-The interior ministry upgraded its flood damage watch level from "alert" to the highest "serious" at 1 a.m.
+The interior ministry upgraded its flood damage watch level from "alert" to "serious" at 1 a.m.
 Tuesday.

 As of 6 a.m., the country's central and other regions were receiving rains of up to 50 mm per hour, with the accumulated precipitation in Seoul reaching 422 mm from Monday through 8 a.m.
 Tuesday, according to the Korea Meteorological Administration.